optixsolutions/laravel-media/README.md

 ```

 Now when a media item is attached to the "gallery" group, a converted image will be generated.
 You can get the url of
-the converted image as demonstrated below.
+the converted image as demonstrated below:

 ```php
 // The thumbnail of the first image in the gallery group